Skip to main content

 The Problem VisiData Solves

-Opening a large CSV in Excel or LibreOffice Calc:
+Opening a large CSV in a GUI spreadsheet:

 Opening the same file in VisiData: